roykho/woocommerce-geolocation-based-products/readme.txt

 * Update - Removed Chosen for Select2

 = 1.3.2 | 09-13-2015 =
-* Fixed - Related, crosssell and upsell products were not hiding
+* Fix - Related, crosssell and upsell products were not hiding

 = 1.3.1 | 07-11-2015 =
-* Fixed - Suppress error when geoip API returning an error at times
+* Fix - Suppress error when geoip API returning an error at times
-* Fixed - Category widget count sometimes displays a warning when debug is on
+* Fix - Category widget count sometimes displays a warning when debug is on

 = 1.3.0 | 06-25-2015 =
 * Removed - IP check API from ip-api.com
 * Added - IP check API from https://freegeoip.net

 = 1.2.0 | 04-30-2015 =
-* Fixed - Excluded product categories showing in WooCommerce product category widget
+* Fix - Excluded product categories showing in WooCommerce product category widget
-* Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
+* Fix - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
-* Fixed - Product category count was not updated from the excluded products and product categories
+* Fix - Product category count was not updated from the excluded products and product categories
-* Fixed - Tooltip was no longer popping up after WC 2.3
+* Fix - Tooltip was no longer popping up after WC 2.3
-* Fixed - Hide excluded products and product categories from menus
+* Fix - Hide excluded products and product categories from menus
 * Added - POT file

 = 1.1.3 | 12-29-2014 =